BhavyeMathur/goopylib-v1/README.md

 * Added key click, press, and a lot more related functions to the GraphWin (6290 lines long now!)
 * Added the Point class Wiki
+* The Line class can now have multiple points as the input

 * Every function in the colours.py now raises a GraphicsError if the user hasn't provided the correct arguments
 * Fixed bug with line not drawing arrow